 - The likeliness of coral contracting a disease increases from four percent to 89 percent after coming into contact with plastic.
 Plastic damages their skin, too.
 Twenty-five percent of marine life lives in coral reefs.

 - Of the five major plastic patches in the world’s oceans, the one between California and Hawaii is the size of Texas.

-- #A garbage truck dumps a load of plastic into the ocean every minute, and much of the fish that humans consume has ingested plastic microfibers.
+- #A garbage truck dumps a load of plastic into the ocean every minute, and much of the fish that humans consume have ingested plastic microfibers.

 Waste management in the United States went out of control due to various factors.
 The sudden inability to ship much of our trash to China caused our waste and recycling companies to scramble for highly effective waste management solutions.

-Solutions in 2020 will continue to be created and implemented, with computer technology taking a much larger role.
+Solutions in 2022 will continue to be created and implemented, with computer technology taking a much larger role.
 Recycling, including various forms of waste-to-energy efforts, will also take a much greater role in waste management.
-New laws along with massive cooperation and coordination between governments, businesses, and individuals will also be required to successfully get on top of the situation.
+New laws, along with massive cooperation and coordination between governments, businesses, and individuals, will also be required to successfully get on top of the situation.